EIPH confirms 3 more deaths due to COVID-19 - Local News 8

 EIPH confirms 3 more deaths due to COVID-19

-SOUTHEAST IDAHO (KIFI/KIDK) - Eastern Idaho Public Health has confirmed three deaths associated with COVID-19.
+SOUTHEAST IDAHO (KIFI/KIDK) - Eastern Idaho Public Health has confirmed three more deaths associated with COVID-19.

+Two individuals were from Bonneville County.
+One was a male in his 80s, and the other was a female in her 80s.

 Out of respect to these individuals’ families, no additional details will be released.